 Her husband is almost convincing as a man who will most likely lose his wife.
 A woman who had the unfortunate circumstance to marry a man who values masculine pride and denial of same gender attraction over the life of his children’s mother.

 Not exactly an Oscar winning performance, I think.
 This time, however, I’m not laughing.

 Unfortunately, though perhaps mercifully, this woman’s life ended two days after she was set on fire.

 Sadly, this situation is not at all uncommon in Central Asia and other countries within the region.
 Any number of perceived blows to male self image, secret homosexual activity being high on the list, is reason to deflect blame.
 Doing so with a combination of one part lighter fluid, one part match, and one part spouse, is certainly a tragedy that accomplishes much deflection.
 In Kyrgyzstan, it is also a tragedy with penalty of only six months in jail.
 And though it is not at all a rare crime, as of 2005, no man has ever served time for it.

 Though the events described above are factual, some non material details have been changed to protect the confidentiality of the victim and the NGO team involved.

 In 2006 Allan Rae left a career as a flight paramedic to obtain his MFA in creative nonfiction.
 Today he is a qualitative public health researcher exploring the intersections of HIV, PTSD, and stigma, through the use of personal and community narrative.
-Allan is also the editorial team lead for creative nonfiction at daCunha.
+He is the founder and editorial director of the popular publication C(G) and the photo journal SNAPSHOTS.
 Starbucks, satire, and stray dogs do not displease him.